 In 2011, Ministers in the Department of Health (DH) and the Department for Business, Innovation and Skills (BIS) considered that OSCHR had delivered the majority of the changes to the UK health research landscape advocated in the Cooksey report.
 They agreed that OSCHR should continue to monitor the translational research activity funded by government and additionally explore the role the board could play in enhancing the funders’ existing contributions to economic growth through the life science sector.

 - Professor Chris Day - Independent Chair; Vice Chancellor and President, Newcastle University

 - Professor Chris Whitty - Chief Scientific Adviser, Department of Health and Social Care, England

-- Gareth Davies - Director General Business and Science, Department for Business, Energy and Industrial Strategy
+- Alexandra Jones - Director, Industrial Strategy, Department for Business, Energy and Industrial Strategy

 - Dr Louise Wood - Director, Science, Research and Evidence, Department of Health and Social Care (in lieu of CEO, National Institute for Health Research, England)